JessicaGarson/NYU-Intro-to-Python-Spring-2018/Thursday Febuary 15th/Lectures/advanced_conditionals_and_functions.md

 Code in the global scope cannot use any local variables.
 However, a local scope can access global variables.
 Code in a function’s local scope cannot use variables in any other local scope.

 You can use the same name for different variables if they are in different scopes.
-That is, there can be a local variable named spam and a global variable also named name.
-If there is a assignment statement inside of function than python assumes it is a local variable and if there one it is a global variable.
+If there is a assignment statement inside of function, python will assumes it is a local variable.
+If there is not an assignment statement python assumes it is a global variable.

 You can also define a variable as global inside your function.